William Newton Beecher

 (photo) William Gordon Beecher Jr. (ret.), author of the 1938 song hit, A Song of Old Hawaii, died Dec.
 7 in Arlington, Va.
 He was 69.
 Admiral Beecher, who led Mine Division 7 and Destroyer Squadron 53 in action at Iwo Jima and Okinawa, composed some 700 songs as a hobby.
 Among his published songs are the musical score for The Ramparts We Watch and Nimitz, Halsey and Me.
 He was a member of the joint staff of CinCPac in 1948 and later became commander, Middle East Force, and in 1954 the chief of information for the Navy Department.
 Admiral Beecher was awarded the Legion of Merit, the Navy Secretary's Commendation Ribbon and numerous medals for his service in World War II.
 He is survived by his wife, Carvilla B.; daughter, Mrs. J. Bruce Scrymgeour of Virginia; son, Gordon L. of Florida; two sisters, Mrs. Harry H. Henderson of Virginia and Mrs. H. Graham Wood of Maryland; and three-grandchildren.

-William married Carvilla Brian Benson, daughter of Carville Dickinson Benson and Harriette Cassard Miller, on 23 May 1927 in Baltimore, Baltimore, MD.1 (Carvilla Brian Benson was born on 27 Jun 1906 in Halethorpe, Baltimore, MD,3 28 died on 9 Nov 1986 in McLean, Fairfax, VA, USA 3 28 29 and was buried in Arlington: Arlington National Cemetery, Arlington, VA 29.)
+William married Carvilla Brian Benson, daughter of Carville Dickinson Benson and Harriette Cassard Miller, on 23 May 1927 in Baltimore, Baltimore, MD.1 (Carvilla Brian Benson was born on 27 Jun 1906 in Halethorpe, Baltimore, MD,3 28 died on 9 Nov 1986 in McLean, Fairfax, VA 3 28 29 and was buried in Arlington: Arlington National Cemetery, Arlington, VA 29.)

 Sources